EsmeraldaJardine/python_uxn_interpreter/Tutorials-code/tut-04-mar-2024-Python-questions-solution.md

     ```
 * Populate a list with instances of this class

     ```python
     """
+    There are of course many ways to do this.
     I create a list of strings by splitting a string
     """